NOSiCode-CV/igrp-platform-access-management/IAM_SYNCHRONIZATION.md

 ### Goals
 - Ensure eventual consistency with startup verification to speed up convergence.
-- Minimize a provider load using delta checks and batched updates.
-- Expose on-demand APIs for immediate checks and repairs.
+- Expose on-demand APIs for immediate checks and syncs.
 - Maintain full auditability using Envers.

 ### Non-Goals
 - Provide real-time strict consistency across globally distributed databases (we allow eventual consistency).
-- Replace provider-native authentication flows or features (e.g., provider-managed MFA remains provider-owned).
 - Implement UI in this specification — operational APIs and data models only.

 ---